|Military Aircraft||Military Helicopters||Army Material||Navy Ships||Armament & Missiles||Countries|

-The 2 KDC-10 are Dutch tanker and transport aircraft from the Royal Netherlands Air Force which can rapidly deploy large numbers of cargo and troops over long distances.
+The KDC-10 is a tanker and transport aircraft which can rapidly deploy large numbers of cargo and troops over long distances.
 Besides, they can refuel other NATO aircraft like F-16 fighter jets and other aircraft equipped to be refueled by a boom system.

 Difference with US KC-10A Extender

 The KC-10A Extender from the United States Air Force seems like a Dutch KDC-10.
-Main difference is that the KC-10 has internal fuel tanks through which the KC-10 can give more fuel.
+A easy way to see the difference is that the KC-10 was derived from a cargo version and the KDC-10 from a commercial version, so the KC-10 has no windows while the KDC-0 has.
+Another difference is that the KC-10 has internal fuel tanks through which the KC-10 can give more fuel.
 On the other hand the KDC-10 has a larger transport capacity.

 The KDC-10 was send for a period of ??? to Kirzigstan on Manas AFB.
 From there it was used to refuel Dutch, American and other allied aircraft during Operation Enduring freedom.

 In 2005 Fokker Services (NL) was awarded with a contract to update the avionics from the 2 KDC-10 and DC-10 airplanes from the Royal Netherlands Air Force.
-The contract costs 30 million dollars.
+The contract value was 30 million dollars.

-The project contains: design & layout, engineering, installation, integration, tests and certify of state-of-the-art cockpit avionics and accessories.
+The project contained: design & layout, engineering, installation, integration, tests and certify of state-of-the-art cockpit avionics and accessories.

-The airplanes will be updated with digital cockpits, Link 16 and satellite communications.
+The airplanes were updated with digital cockpits, Link 16 and satellite communications.

 Royal Netherlands Air Force KDC-10